 This is a song of the Bridegroom seeking his Bride, a metaphor for Christ seeking the Soul.
 But this is not a happy, playful seeking out of one′s partner.
 This is a serious matter, suggesting that if the sought-out Soul cannot be found, it will be damned forever.
 The words do not say this explicitly, but the music suggests it strongly.

 In fact the initial vocal line is measured and serene and has little of the organ′s turmoil about it.
 Christ seeks the Soul with patience and dignity, but the mayhem of this world in which the two may be eternally separated may not be lightly set aside.

 Later He appears to become more distracted as His eyes can no longer light upon the Soul.
 Christ cares and He continues to search; He, better perhaps than anyone, is aware of the terrible consequences should He not succeed in His quest.

 The warm, major chord that heralds the next movement catches us momentarily off-guard us after the intensity of Christ’s aria.
-We discover another of Bach′s hybrid ritornello/arioso/recitatives which he had perfected in the second cycle.
-It is particularly suitable for the presentation of dialogue and it clearly shows the influence of Italian opera.
+We discover another of Bach′s ritornello/arioso recitatives which he had perfected in the second cycle.
+It is particularly suitable for the presentation of dialogue and it suggests the influence of Italian opera.